kyverno/KDP/proposals/generate_validating_admission_policies.md

       messageExpression: "'Deployment spec.replicas set to ' + string(object.spec.replicas)"
 ```

-### Audit Annotations
+#### Audit Annotations

-`validate.cel.auditAnnotations` can be converted into `spec.auditAnnotations` in ValidatingAdmissionPolicy as follows:
+`validate.cel.auditAnnotations` can be converted into `spec.auditAnnotations` in validating admission policy as follows:

 Kyverno policy: